Reception (Early Years Foundation Stage)

 The Early Years Foundation Stage (EYFS) staff support the children as they embark on their learning journey through our school.
 Mrs Brogan (RJB) and Miss Evans (RAE) are the EYFS teachers.
-They are supported by Mrs Collinson, Mrs Richards, Mrs Sparey, Mrs Morgan and Mrs Fox, the EYFS Teaching Assistants.
-PPA cover is provided by Mrs Davis in RAE fortnightly and Mrs Fox in RJB each week.
+They are supported by Mrs Collinson, Mrs Richards and Mrs Sparey, the EYFS Teaching Assistants.
+PPA cover is provided by Mrs Lowe in RAE fortnightly and Mrs Fox in RJB each week.

 Supporting your child at home

 This term the children will continue to recognise digraphs* and trigraphs* within words and use these when writing too!
 It is important that the children also practise their sounds at home, at least five times a week, so that they learn all the sounds with quick recall.
 Recognising the sound that each letter makes supports your child in being able to blend sounds together to read words.
 There is further information about blending for reading in the front of your child’s reading record.

 Your child’s reading scheme book will be changed when they read to the teacher/teaching assistant and show that they have a good understanding of what they have read.
 Each book needs to be read several times – this allows your child to develop a good understanding of the story as well as other reading skills.
 Each reading session can have a different focus, for example;

 First read – talking about the pictures in the story and discussing what the book could be about;